Galt & Bro.: Lincoln's pocket watch and the Civil War

 The American Civil War began when Confederate troops opened fire on Fort Sumter in Charleston, South Carolina, on April 13, 1861.
 On that day, while working on President Lincoln's pocket watch, Galt's watchmaker, Jonathan Dillon, heard that another war had begun, and the first shots had been fired.
-He quickly recited a prayer and secretly inscribed the inside of Lincoln's watch with the following text: “Jonathan Dillon April 13-1861 Fort Sumter was attached by the rebels on the above date.
-J Dillon.
-April 13-181 Washington Thank God we have a government.”
-This watch never left Lincoln's jacket pocket throughout his lifetime.
+He quickly recited a prayer and secretly inscribed the inside of Lincoln's watch with the following lines: “Jonathan Dillon April 13-1861 Fort Sumpter [sic] was attacked by the rebels on the above date J Dillon" and also "April 13-1861 Washington thank God we have a government Jonth Dillon” This watch never left Lincoln's jacket pocket throughout his lifetime.

 The secret engraving and its contents were never revealed and for 148 years the public doubted its existence.
 Even Lincoln himself never realized that he carried this hopeful inscription in his pocket every day during the Civil War.
 After forty-five years passed, Dillon told The New York Times about an engraving he made when repairing Lincoln's watch during the opening act of the Civil War.

-However, it was not until 2001 when Doug Stiles, Dillon's great-great-grandson, who contacted The Smithsonian National Museum of American History, which came into possession of the watch, and requested the watch to be opened and for the engraving to be revealed to the public.
+However, it was not until 2001 when Doug Stiles, Dillon's great-great-grandson, contacted The Smithsonian National Museum of American History, which came into possession of the watch, and requested the watch to be opened and for the engraving to be revealed to the public.
 After almost one hundred fifty years, Lincoln's favorite watch and Dillon's prayer were both fully etched into the annals of American history.

 Lincoln's favorite pocket watch was not the only connection his family had with Galt & Bro.
 During those years, the First Lady Mary Todd Lincoln was known for her growing obsession with spending during the Civil War.
 From 1861 to 1865, Galt's ledger recorded a long list of Mary Todd Lincoln's purchases, which included diamond rings, gold bracelets, brooches, fans, cuff & shawl pins, bouquet holders, teaspoons and enamelled accessories.
-In her famous Civil War photograph taken by Matthew Brady, Todd Lincoln is wearing Galt's diamond-and-pearl necklace and bracelet set, which she purchased for a total price of $1,100.
+In her famous Civil War photograph taken by Mathew Brady, Todd Lincoln is wearing Galt's diamond-and-pearl necklace and bracelet set, which she purchased for a total price of $1,100.

 President Rutherford B. Hayes

-The 19th President of the United States, President Rutherford B. Hayes and his wife First Lady Lucy Hayes were presented with a Galt silver set on the occasion of their wedding anniversary on the 30th of December, 1877.
+The 19th president of the United States, President Rutherford B. Hayes, and his wife First Lady Lucy Hayes were presented with a Galt silver set on the occasion of their wedding anniversary on 30 December 1877.
 The wood box was covered with leather with the gold script lettering on top: "The President and Mrs. Hayes December 30, 1852-1877".
 The front edge featured Galt's hallmark.
 The case holds twelve sterling silver spoons, with each spoon designed differently.